-Our association has seven professor whom may call themselves honorary members of L.P.S.V. „Aesculapius”.
+Our association has seven professors whom may call themselves honorary members of L.P.S.V. „Aesculapius”.
 One of them holds the position of honorary president.

 The honorary members are extremely important for the association.
 They have actively supported the association in the past and are still always ready to support the association and the board.
 Whenever there are contacts necessary for a symposium, the Foreign Excursion or the celebration of the Dies, they are always willing to see if they know anyone who could help us.
 They are also very interested to hear what is happening within the association during the annual visits of the board.

 Prof. dr. D.D.
 Breimer is the honorary president of L.P.S.V. „Aesculapius”.
-In 1985 the government thought that there were too many Pharmacy studies in the Netherlands, whereby the Pharmacy study in Leiden was discontinued.
-To save the study in Leiden prof. dr. Breimer established the study Bio-Pharmaceutical Sciences.
-Partly because of him the association was able to continue to exist and for that we are very grateful.
+In 1985 the government concluded there were too many Pharmacy studies in the Netherlands, resulting in the discontinuation of the Pharmacy study in Leiden.
+To save the study in Leiden, prof. dr. Breimer established the study Bio-Pharmaceutical Sciences.
+Partly because of him, the association was able to continue to exist and for that we are very grateful.
 Prof. dr. Breimer studied Pharmacy in Groningen and promoted in 1974 in the field of pharmacology.
 He held his oration in October 1976 on the subject ‘Farmacotherapie op maat’.
 From 2001 until 2007 he was Rector Maginificus of the University of Leiden and from 1992 to 2001 he was scientific director of the LACDR.
 Prof. dr. Breimer has received various honorary doctorates from the University of Gent, the University of Uppsala and the Hoshi University in Tokyo, amongst others.

 Prof. dr. H.E.
 Junginger became honorary member of „Aesculapius” on November 21st 1995.
 He studied Pharmacy in Munich and promoted in June 1972.
 The title of his oration was ‘Farmaceutisch-technologische kwaliteit’.
 Professor Junginger was appointed professor in Pharmaceutical Technology at the University of Leiden in 1982.
 From 1984 to 2004 he was director of the Institute for Pharmaceutical Technology at the Leiden Academic Centre for Drug Research.
 Prof. dr. Junginger has worked for the University of Leiden for 23 years.
 After his work at the university he spent a couple of months at universities in Thailand and Singapore to help graduated students and teachers with their research.
 On top of that he was scientific secretary at the International Pharmaceutical Federation (FIP) from 1995 to 2003.

 Prof. dr. A.P.
 IJzerman was named honorary member of L.P.S.V. „Aesculapius” on April 5th 2004.
-He studied Pharmacy in Utrecht and promoted in June 1985 at the Vrije University of Amsterdam with a subject in the field of receptor research.
+He studied Pharmacy in Utrecht and promoted in June 1985 at the Vrije Universiteit of Amsterdam with a subject in the field of receptor research.
 In 2001 he was named professor of Pharmacochemistry.
 Professor IJzerman has been chairman of the Federation for Innovative Drug Research Netherlands (FIGON).
 He was named secretary of the Koninklijke Hollandsche Maatschappij der Wetenschappen (KHMW) in July 2015.
-Prof. dr. IJzerman is head of the department Medicinal Chemistry of the LACDR.
+Prof. dr. IJzerman was also head of the department Medicinal Chemistry of the LACDR until April 2021.

 Prof. dr. A.F.
 Cohen has been honorary member of L.P.S.V. „Aesculapius” since June 10th 2013.
 He studied Medicine and Pharmacy at the University of Leiden.
 In May 1986 he promoted with the topic: ‘The Human Pharmacology of Acrivastine and Lamotrigine’.
+Between 1999 and 2011 he was vice-chairman of the Netherlands Competent Authority for Human Research (CCMO).
 Prof. Cohen held his oration in 2011 with the title: ‘Klinische Farmacologie - tussen middel en kwaal’.
-He is the co-founder and CEO (for already 25 years) of the Centre for Human Drug Research (CHDR).
+He is the co-founder of the Centre for Human Drug Research (CHDR) and was its CEO until 2018.
 Professor Cohen is also editor-in-chief of the British Journal of Clinical Pharmacology.